The Ultimate Guide to CMMS

 But the face of maintenance management has changed extensively over the years due to the use of next generation technologies, such as Cloud, mobility, IoT, AR and VR, artificial intelligence, and machine learning.

-These technologies are often conflated to build incredibly powerful CMMS (computerized maintenance management system) solutions.
+These technologies are often conflated to build incredibly powerful computerized maintenance software solutions.
 The CMMS software solution enables maintenance service providers to process data collected from the equipment and raise automated service requests based on the anomalies and patterns detected by the software.

-Here we will dive deeper into what is CMMS, how do you define CMMS, and the benefits of CMMS software, starting from understanding how it came into existence, the factors behind its exponential rise in the maintenance service industry, and its key features and functions.
+Here we will dive deeper into what is CMMS, how do you define it, and what are it’s benefits, starting from understanding how it came into existence, the factors behind its exponential rise in the maintenance service industry, and its key features and functions.

 CMMS is designed to enable effective planning, tracking, and managing maintenance operations with transparency, visibility, and efficiency.
-The CMMS software has in-built capabilities to automate work order management, preventive maintenance, scheduling and dispatching, and overall workforce management.
-A CMMS software solution enables defining, maintaining, and measuring KPIs and performance metrics.
+CMMS has in-built capabilities to automate work order management, preventive maintenance, scheduling and dispatching, and overall workforce management.
+A computerized maintenance software solution enables defining, maintaining, and measuring KPIs and performance metrics.

 Maintenance service providers improve wrench time, reduce downtime, and help in managing more productive maintenance teams and achieve operational excellence.
 The key objective behind using computerized maintenance management software is getting 360-degree visibility into maintenance operations, inventory management, vendor management, purchase requisition, and PO management.

 CMMS facilitate end-to-end visualization of work order management to improve accountability and ownership in the maintenance process.
 It interprets data in multiple formats to help leadership teams better understand overall equipment effectiveness (OEE) and make informed decisions about reducing downtime, improving asset availability, and maximizing field teams’ productivity, and reducing operations costs.